Managing a corpus

 Duplicating a corpus

-To duplicate a corpus and save it with a different file name, go to “Menu” and select “Save corpus as…”.
-A new window opens, titled “Save Corpus File As”.
+To duplicate a corpus and save it with a different file name, go to “Menu” and select “Save as…”.
+A new window opens, titled “Save Corpus”.

 Type in a file name for your new corpus, specify a saving location, and click “Save”.

-To export a corpus, go to Menu and select “Export corpus as csv…” A new window titled “Export corpus” will appear.
+To export a corpus, go to “File” and select “Export corpus…” A new window will appear: